scJagatha2002/Ecommerce_F/README.md

-# Getting Started with Create React App
+# Getting Started with Frontend

 ## Packages That needs To Be Installed
 <br>